 Walking boots are essential to cope with the hilly terrain.
 Wear thick socks too.
 Suncream and a hat could be brought in the event of strong sunshine, or wet weather gear in the event of rain.

 Entrance fees: please be prepared to pay £4.95 if you wish to see Godshill Model Village and £4.60 to see Shanklin Chine.

 Bring a long-sleeved top because the ferry crossing will be cool and breezy.

 Food & drink

-Please bring a packed lunch and plenty to drink.
-There will be opportunities to get drinks and snacks during the day, such as at The Griffin pub or The Old World tearooms, both in Godshill.
+Please bring plenty to drink and a packed lunch or get lunch in Godshill.
+There will be opportunities to get drinks and snacks during the day, such as at The Griffin pub or The Old World or Leal's tearooms, all in Godshill.
 There are pubs and cafes aplenty in Shanklin at the end of the walk.